yunfanzhong/workout-party/README.md

 The Expo server should start at `localhost:19002`.

 ## Android setup
-If you have an Android device, you should be able to download the Expo app and scan the QR code [here](https://expo.io/@franktzheng/workout-party) to start the app.
+If you have an Android device, download the Expo app from the Play Store and scan the QR code [here](https://expo.io/@franktzheng/workout-party) to start the Workout Party app.

 Otherwise, follow the instructions [here](https://docs.expo.io/workflow/android-studio-emulator/) to run an Android emulator on your computer.